 8.1 The strength and success of the Sheffield City Region (SCR) partnership is founded on good governance and partner collaboration.
-Collaboration and a true partnership approach have been a cornerstone of the MCA and LEP achieving what they have to date.
+Collaboration and a true partnership approach have been a cornerstone of the LEP achieving what it has to date.
 This collaboration is resulting in a focused programme of engagement; designed to accelerate the delivery of the SCR SEP and harness the City Region's latent potential.